CDW Ensures Technology is Par for the Course

 Harold Varner lll

 Harold joined the PGA TOUR during the 2015/2016 season and had a solid rookie year, collecting seven top-25 finishes, four of which were top-10 showings.
 He was one of only seven PGA TOUR rookies to advance to the FedExCup Playoffs.
-Harold’s 2016/2017 season was highlighted by his Australian PGA Championship victory and top-10 finish at the Wyndham Championship.
+Harold has seen success with an Australian PGA Championship victory and ten top-10 finishes in his TOUR career.
 Off the green, Harold is a huge Carolina Panthers fan as well as an avid reader who enjoys biographies.